JenaLRW/JenaLRW/README.md

 ---

 - 🔭 I’m currently working on a Job Board project with a few other team members.
 We're all Code:You graduates.
 The purpose of this project is to add to our portfolio to showcase our skills.
-I'm responsible for the filter logic and right now I'm learning how to make sliders for the pay range portion of the search filter.
+I'm responsible for the filter logic and made sliders for the pay range portion of the search filter.
 [Check it out](https://github.com/dmorton714/CodeYouJobBoard)

 - 🔭 I'm also currently working on a Google Maps API for a HOA I work for.
 They have just under 200 members and I created a membership database through MailPoet in Wordpress.
 I'd like to develop an interactive map of their neighborhood when the mouse hovers a property lot, a blurb would appear to show information of the homeowner and the property.
 Unfortauntely, this would be for members eyes only.
 I plan to make a copy and do a smaller public neighbhorhood elsewhere such as a shopping mall just to demonstrate my skills.

-- 💻 I need to clean up my first capstone and make it work more efficiently and blow recruiter's minds.
-Priorities!
+- 💻 My very first coding project is called The Brick Vault.
+It calls an API from Rebrickable.com.
+First it downloads data from the API of the lego parts of the sets the user entered.
+The list of parts is saved to the user's database.
+Then API is called again to compare the user's list of parts with other sets.
+Once matched, the user will have a list of other sets they can build with their existing Lego parts.
+Programming language is C#.
+[Check it out](https://github.com/JenaLRW/TheBrickVault)

 - 🌱 I’m currently learning Python on my own pace.
 I learned C# first and I'm glad I did.
 Makes it so much easier to learn other languages.
 I learned JavaScript and TypeScript immediately after completing C# classes.